subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ P_{\alpha} = {e^{-\beta F_{\alpha}}\over{\sum_{\gamma}e^{-\beta F_{\gamma}}}} $$

-The average of any observable $O$ can the be written as
+Using this distribution, the average of any observable $O$ can the be written as

 $$ E(O) = \sum_{\alpha} P_{\alpha} E(O_{\alpha}) $$